 Ingredients

-You need the following items to make these low FODMAP green beans:
+You need the following items to make these low-FODMAP green beans:

 - Green beans- Low FODMAP when the portion size is under control.
 Trim the ends off.
 Cut green beans into halves.